muhammetsalihaslan/Dom-multiple-and-divide/README.md

 # Dom-multiple-and-divide
-its a js dom project
+## its a js dom project

+<a href="https://muhammetsalihaslan.github.io/Dom-multiple-and-divide/">Click here</a> to try